Previously we looked at how we can use UIViewControllerRepresentable

 @Binding var image: UIImage?

-Now, we just added those properties to ImagePicker
+Now, we just added that property to ImagePicker

-, but we need them inside our Coordinator
+, but we need to access it inside our Coordinator

 class because that’s the one that will be informed when an image was selected.